K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Preliminaries

 \begin{lemma} If $f$ is transnormal and $[\alpha, \beta]\subset f(M)$ contains no critical value of $f$ then for any $x\in M_\alpha$, $y\in M_\beta$, we have \begin{enumerate} [label=(\roman*)] \item $d(x, M_\beta)= d(M_\alpha, y)= \int_{\alpha}^\beta \frac{df}{\sqrt{|\nabla f|}}$; \item the integral curves of $\nabla f$ after reparametrization are $f$-segments; \item the $f$-segments are the shortest curves among all curves connecting $M_\alpha$ and $M_\beta$. \end{enumerate} \end{lemma} \begin{proof} See \cite[Lemma 1]{wang87iso}. \end{proof}

 Obviously, there is a local version when $f$ is rectifiable.
-Thus, a Riemannian manifold with a rectifiable function $f$ is locally foliated by equidistant hypersurfaces.
+Thus, a Riemannian manifold with a rectifiable function $f$ is locally foliated by equidistant hypersurfaces and one can write the metric in specific way.
 Following \cite[Section 2]{EW00ivp}, let $P$ be a differentiable manifold corresponding to a regular connected component.
-There is a local diffeomorphism $\phi: I\times P\mapsto M$ such that the metric can be written as

-Here $t$ is a parametrization of $f(M)$ with unit tangent vector (see Remark \ref{translatedgeodesic}) and $g_t$ is an one-parameter family of metrics $P$ such that, for $\phi_c: \{c\}\times P\mapsto M_c$ the restriction of $\phi$ to a slice,
+There is a local diffeomorphism $\phi: I\times P\mapsto M$ such that the metric can be written as $\phi^\ast g=dt^2+ g_t.$ Here $t$ is a parametrization of $f(M)$ with unit tangent vector (see Remark \ref{fsegment}) and $g_t$ is an one-parameter family of metrics $P$ such that, for $\phi_c: \{c\}\times P\mapsto M_c$ the restriction of $\phi$ to a slice, $\phi_c^\ast g_{\mid M_c}= g_c.$

-That is, $g_t$ is equal to the pullback of the induced metric on the corresponding nearby connected component of level sets.